microsoft/azure-schema-operator/README.md

 ### Prerequisites

 The schema operator is written in [GO](https://go.dev).
-To develop the project you need to following:
+To develop the project you need the following:

 - Go
 - operator-sdk